 Efficient and Optimal Posting of Your Buffered Updates

 Once you are set and have all the accounts connected, you can just start Buffering all those great articles you find up.
 The two things I found most efficient to post with are the browser extensions for Buffer and the Buffer button for blogs, that you have most likely seen around already.

 With the browser extension, you will be able to add any page you are reading, straight into your Buffer with one click of a button.
-With the new LinkedIn integration, you will also conveniently get a preview of link alongside a thumbnail that you can choose:
+With the new LinkedIn integration, you will also conveniently get a preview of link alongside a thumbnail that you can choose.

 As mentioned above, at the same time you can install the Buffer button for your website.
 Over 5,000 blogs have already done so, told me Widrich, which has proven to increase shares on an overall basis.
 Another interesting fact, was that the Buffer button is outperforming the Google+1 button on each of those websites in terms of usage.
-Here is how it looks like:

 Once your Buffered update for LinkedIn hits your stream, it will look exactly like a handcrafted post.
 Especially as feeding Tweets through to LinkedIn is a popular option, but formats these posts rather poorly, this might be an interesting option to get more engagement on your LinkedIn updates: